crescentekgit/smart-sell-ranker/README.md

 - 📦 Assign top sellers to a designated product category
 - 🕒 Run updates on a 24-hour schedule using Cron jobs
 - 🛡️ Preserve existing product categories — no overwriting (optional)
-- 📊 Define your own timeframe for sales data (7, 15, 30 days, etc.)
+- 📊 Define your own timeframe for sales data
 - 🎨 Fully compatible with WooCommerce themes and extensions
 - ⚡ Lightweight and performance-optimized